 In this black and white Lightroom tutorial, you will learn to do just that.
 You will learn which sliders to adjust to create a black and white photo which leaves an impression on everybody who sees it.

-The basis for this tutorial is a colour photo captured either in RAW or JPEG.
+The basis for this tutorial is a color photo captured either in RAW or JPEG.
 I suggest that you capture your images in RAW, as you can do more with it in post-processing.

-It is also recommended that you capture your images in colour in the camera.
-If you capture it directly in monochrome/black and white mode in the camera, you cannot apply colour filters in post-processing.
-This means that you won’t have control of how the colours are converted into black and white, as the second method in this tutorial shows you.
+It is also recommended that you capture your images in color in the camera.
+If you capture it directly in monochrome/black and white mode in the camera, you cannot apply color filters in post-processing.
+This means that you won’t have control of how the colors are converted into black and white, as the second method in this tutorial shows you.
 Instead, your camera will control it for you, leaving you with less editing options.

 How To Convert a Photo To Black And White In Lightroom?

 In Lightroom, there are only a few ways to convert your photo to black and white.
 The first method is to use the saturation slider.
 The second method is to use the Black and White Mix Panel.

 Both methods are of course non-destructive, like anything else in Lightroom.
 However, it is worth to mention, as a program like Photoshop has many more methods to convert a photo to black and white.
 Some of the methods in Photoshop are destructive, meaning that there is no going back, once you have converted and saved the changes to your photo.
 Even though Lightroom is a simple black and white photo editor, it is still very powerful.
 Let us take a look at the two methods using the sample photo below.

 Creating Black and White Photos By Using The Saturation Slider